mulllhausen/btc-inquisitor/README.md

     -d BLOCKCHAINDIR, --block-dir=BLOCKCHAINDIR

 Specify the directory where the blockchain files can be found.
 Defaults to ~/.bitcoin/blocks/ and looks for blockchain files named like blk[0-9]*.dat.
-If no valid blockchain files are found then an error is returned.
+If no blockchain files are found then an error is returned.
 So far this program has only been tested against the block files downloaded by bitcoind.